bloominstituteoftechnology/Precourse/Lesson9-JS-VI/README.md

 ## Callbacks

-A very important concept in Javascript is the ability to pass a function as an arguments to another function.
+A very important concept in JavaScript is the ability to pass a function as an arguments to another function.
 These functions are called `callbacks`.
-These functions can be called anytime and passed arguments within the function.
-We will soon discover why callbacks are so important to Javascript.
-Convention is to use the `cb` argument variable as your callback.
+These functions can be called any time and passed arguments within the function.
+We will soon discover why callbacks are so important to JavaScript.
+Convention is to use the `cb` argument variable for your callback.

 ```javascript
     function saysHelloToUser(user) {